VikingKampfsau/dynamic_mapvote/README.md

 ## Installation

-Install sshpass in order to upload the iwd to your fastdl when you don't run it on the same machine as your cod4 server.
+When you don't run your fastdl on the same machine as your cod4 server, then please install 'sshpass' in order to upload the iwd to your fastdl *encrypted*, otherwise install 'cURL'.
-Otherwise a softlink created on the fastdl pointing to the mapvote.iwd is enough.
+When you run your fastdl on the same machine as your cod4 server, then a softlink created on the fastdl pointing to the mapvote.iwd is enough.

 ###### Install the example files from this repro:
 Install cod4x and add the required plugins to it.<br/>